nolan-meyer1/ThemePark-Application/README.md

 This method takes in a placeID.
 It will then create the URL to get reviews from that placeID.

+### &#9679; $${\color{lightblue}RideConnection}$$
+This class extends InternetConnection, and allows the program to handle the searchItem as well, but for rides.
+This overrides the createRequestURL and uses getSearchItem in this class to adjust to different data.

 ### &#9679; $${\color{lightblue}RidePositionConnection}$$
 This class is very similar to the PlaceID/Review Connection since it is using the same API just a different endpoint.
 It will handle the finding of a ride.